Bridged Clustering: Semi-Supervised Sparse Bridging: Experiments

 \subsection{Results}

-We evaluate \bc on four datasets, testing its ability to map $x \in \mathcal{X}$ to $y \in \mathcal{Y}$ and vice versa.
-Since \bc assumes data can be grouped discretely, each experiment samples a subset of groups (e.g., species in \textsc{Bioscan}).
-We test the robustness of \bc by sampling different numbers of data groups $\in \{3, 4, 5, 6, 7\}$ and varying the numbers of supervised samples per cluster $\in \{1, 2, 3, 4\}$\footnote{Corresponds to $\{0.5\%, 1\%, 1.5\%, 2\%\}$ supervision for Bioscan and COCO (cluster size=200), and $\{4\%, 8\%, 12\%, 16\%\}$ for WIT and Flickr30k (cluster size=25).}, yielding $4\times 5 = 20$ different settings per experiment.
+Each run of our experiments samples a subset of groups (e.g., species in \textsc{BIOSCAN}) from our datasets.
+We test the robustness of \bc by sampling different numbers of data groups $\in \{3, 4, 5, 6, 7\}$ and varying the numbers of supervised samples per cluster $\in \{1, 2, 3, 4\}$\footnote{Corresponds to $\{0.5\%, 1\%, 1.5\%, 2\%\}$ supervision for BIOSCAN and COCO (cluster size=200), and $\{4\%, 8\%, 12\%, 16\%\}$ for WIT and Flickr30k (cluster size=25).}, yielding $4\times 5 = 20$ different settings per experiment.

 Each setting is run 30 times with different seeds.
-Figure~\ref{fig:res_main_paper} shows MSE distributions, while Table~\ref{tab:combined} reports win-rates (lowest MSE across 600 runs per dataset).
-Additional results in Figures A.\ref{fig:figa}-A.\ref{fig:figd}.
-Overall, \bc outperforms all baselines across all datasets except WIT.
-We note the robustness of the results across transductive and inductive setups.
+Table~\ref{tab:combined} reports win-rates (lowest MSE across 600 runs per dataset), and Figure~\ref{fig:res_main_paper} shows MSE distributions.
+Additional results in Appendix Figures \ref{fig:figa}-\ref{fig:figf}.
+Overall, \textbf{\bc outperforms all baselines across all datasets except WIT}.
+We note the robustness of the results across transductive and inductive setups, and the fact that \bc is always better in the transductive configuration.

-\section{Discussion}
+\subsection{Discussion}

-\bc outperforms baseline performance in three out of four datasets (we will discuss WIT's performance shortly).
-In these datasets, Wilcoxon signed-rank tests confirmed these findings are statistically significant (largest p-value $=6\mathrm{e}{-4}$).
+\bc outperforms baseline performance in three out of four datasets.
+In these three datasets (we will discuss WIT's performance shortly), Wilcoxon signed-rank tests confirmed these findings are statistically significant (largest p-value $=6\mathrm{e}{-4}$).

-\paragraph{\textbf{Robust success:}}Across both directions ($\mathcal{X}\rightarrow\mathcal{Y}$, $\mathcal{Y}\rightarrow\mathcal{X}$) in Bioscan, Flickr30k, and COCO, \bc achieves consistently low MSE, outperforming all baselines over varied cluster sizes and supervision levels.
-On WIT, it falls short of the best model but remains highly competitive, notably surpassing all SSL baselines by leveraging output-only data $\mathcal{Y}$.
+\paragraph{\textbf{Robust success:}}Across both directions ($\mathcal{X}\rightarrow\mathcal{Y}$, $\mathcal{Y}\rightarrow\mathcal{X}$) in BIOSCAN, Flickr30k, and COCO, \bc achieves consistently low MSE, \textbf{outperforming all baselines over varied cluster sizes and supervision levels}.
+In WIT, it falls short of the best model, but remains highly competitive, notably surpassing all SSL baselines by leveraging output-only data $\mathcal{Y}$.
 On average, \bc also outperforms KMM, EM, EOT, and GW, despite these methods using full training data, underscoring the strength of our simpler approach.
-While transport-based models are strong baselines, \bc offers greater interpretability and efficiency.
+Moreover, unlike transport-based methods, \bc does not require solving costly optimal transport problems, leading to lower computational overhead, and produces easily interpretable cluster assignments aligned with conceptual groupings in the data (See Illustrations in Appendix \ref{app:illu}).